CypRiv/genal/README.md

 ### Data loading <a name="paragraph3.1"></a>

-We begin with publicly available summary statistics from a large GWAS study of systolic blood pressure.
+We start this tutorial with publicly available summary statistics from a large GWAS study of systolic blood pressure.
 [Link to study](https://www.nature.com/articles/s41588-018-0205-x).
 After downloading and unzipping the summary statistics, we load them into a pandas DataFrame:

 ```python
 import pandas as pd